KilLo445/NFSPatcher/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help NFSPatcher improve
+about: Create a bug report to help NFSPatcher improve
 title: "[Bug Report] Simple description of the bug"
 labels: bug
-assignees: ''
+assignees: 'KilLo445'

 ---